CloudFerro/CFmapserver/README.md

 The caveats about the custom init script:
 * The script will have access to the environment variables provided in `values.yaml` s3Maps section(S3_MAPS_HOST, S3_MAPS_BUCKET, S3_MAPS_ACCESS_KEY, S3_MAPS_SECRET_KEY)
-* The script should ensure the required mapfiles in s3Maps bucket are up to date
+* The script should ensure the required mapfiles in s3Maps bucket are up to date (placed in `/work-dir` path in initContainer)

 ## Accessing protected data in S3 buckets